-Bravia recognizes a commitment to furthering the education and empowerment of women around the world.
-Some of our recent global activities include a participatory effort with “The Lotus Circle”, in which organizations work together across 18 Asian countries by supporting the “Women’s Empowerment Program”, helping to empower women and girls with the tools they need to change their lives, their communities, and society at large.
+Bravia recognizes a commitment to furthering the education and the empowerment of women around the world.
+Our most recent venture has been in association with “The Warrior Queen Project,” as we continue to try and illuminate the voices of AAPI (Asian American Pacific Islander) women worldwide.
+Other recent activities include a participatory effort with “The Lotus Circle”, in which organizations work together across eighteen Asian countries to provide women and girls with the tools they need to change their lives, their communities, and society at large.

 Bravia Capital has contributed substantially to enable Lotus Circle (affiliated with The Asia Foundation in New York City) in raising funding for girls’ education in Afghanistan.
 Major improvements were made to two schools in Kabul, which had been severely damaged by years of conflict.
 These include roof repairs, refurbishing classrooms, and renovating a conference hall used by the community at large.
 Together these schools provided education to over 6,000 Afghan girls.

 The Lotus Circle also launched a vocational training program in Can Tho, Viet Nam, for disadvantaged women and those at risk of trafficking and exploitation.